zchee/neovim-wiki/Installing-Neovim.md

 ## Nix

-Neovim can be installed using the following command on nixOS:
+Neovim can be installed on nixOS using:

     nix-env -iA nixos.neovim